fabriziosalmi/lws/README.md

 ```

 > [!TIP]
-> Scaling resources can help optimize performance but may also increase resource consumption on your host
+> ng resources can help optimize performance but may also increase resource consumption on your host

 .